eslint-types/eslint-define-config/README.md

 Provide a `defineConfig` function for `.eslintrc.js` files.

-> This project is written by a human and not automatically generated!
+> This project is written by a human and only partially automatically generated!
+> Some rules are even enhanced by hand!
 > Unfortunately, this has the disadvantage that not everything is immediately defined.
 For example, if a rule is not defined, it falls back to a basic definition.
 > However, the advantage is that you get documentation for pretty much everything in the code and usually get a direct link to the respective plugin or eslint rule.
 The types are also strictly typed.
 >